Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Introduction

 We begin in section \ref{sec:sugramodel} by introducing the $U(1)^3$ $D=5$ gauged supergravity theory that we consider in the remainder of the paper; it can be simply described as the STU model with an additional complex scalar field.
 In section \ref{sec:ads3} we introduce the ansatz associated with the defects and analyse the BPS equations assuming that the complex scalar is non-vanishing; this covers both defects of $\mathcal{N}=4$ SYM with non-vanishing mass sources and also defects in the LS theory.
 For such cases, several of our main results are presented in section \ref{sec:Iscore}.
 In section \ref{sectstu} we study solutions of the STU model (i.e. with vanishing complex scalar) associated with monodromy defects in $\mathcal{N}=4$ SYM theory with no additional mass sources.
 In section \ref{sec:bcalc} we present expressions for the central charge $b$ as a function of the monodromy parameters and the conical deficit parameter for both $\mathcal{N}=4$ SYM and the LS cases.
 We also show (in appendix \ref{app:freefield}) that for defects of $\mathcal{N}=4$ SYM theory our computations for $b$ and $h_D$, when there is no conical singularity, are in agreement with a computation in the free limit using the results of \cite{Bianchi:2021snj}.
 In section \ref{susyrenyi} we compute the on-shell action and discuss supersymmetric Renyi entropies for the various cases and in section \ref{RGflowsec} we discuss how the $b$ central charge and the on-shell action behave under the RG flows mentioned above.
 In section \ref{Fincomments} we conclude with some discussion, including explaining how we can obtain the $b$ central charge of the monodromy defects in LS theory just from the properties of defects of $\mathcal{N}=4$ SYM theory.

 We have several appendices.
 Appendix \ref{susyvarstext} contains some analysis of the BPS equations.
 In appendices \ref{FGN=4} and \ref{FGLS} we discuss holographic renormalisation with finite counterterms, taking supersymmetry into account, for both $\mathcal{N}=4$ SYM and the LS cases.
 Some details on the computation of the on-shell action appear in appendix \ref{secosact}.
 As noted, appendix \ref{app:freefield} discusses free field computations for defects in $\mathcal{N}=4$ SYM theory while appendix \ref{appperiod} discusses subtleties concerning periodicity structures with respect to the monodromy parameters.
+Finally, in appendix \ref{mingsugrasols} we present the explicit supergravity solutions for minimal gauged supergravity, associated with the STU model, in the conventions of this paper.
+This helps to clarify that for the general supergravity solutions, both for the STU model and also for solutions with non-vanishing complex scalar field, there are in general two branches of solutions, only one of which is continuously connected with solutions with no conical singularity.